historical-theology/stthomas/faith-reason-revelation/cumulative-essay-f2023.md

 ### Dr. Stephan's Ten Commandments for Argumentative Essays

 1. Thou shalt not use phrases such as 'I feel,' 'I felt,' or 'my feelings.'
-As a student, you *think*, thereby producing *thoughts.* (Exception: A raw emotional response to something specific followed by analysis of what caused that response.)
+As a student, you *think*, thereby producing *thoughts.*

 2. Thou shalt not employ the first- or second-person forms of address.

 That what you are writing is your own thoughts is implicit, and that you are writing them to me as your grader is also implicit.
 A formal essay is written with attempted detachment.

 3. Thou shalt not remove words via contractions.

 'Do not' takes maybe 3 ms longer to type than 'don't,' and the former is what is proper to formal writing.

-4. Thou shalt not make use of adjectives or adverbs.
+4. Thou shalt not make excessive use of adjectives or adverbs.

 Rely on observations and facts rather than emotionally charged language.

 5. Thou shalt write with correct grammar and syntax.

 This is a university -- not a middle school.
 Plus, we have an open-access Tutorial Center.

 6. Thou shalt write with what thou knowest.

 The odds are low that you will impress me with your vocabulary.
 Write formally but without needing to frequent a thesaurus.
 Obviously, slang has no place in an essay of this kind.

 7. Thou shalt write with analysis rather than personal notes.

-8. Thou shalt double (and triple) check that thy thesis statement is clear and actually argued through the whole paper.
+8. Thou shalt double (and triple and quadruple) check that thy thesis statement is clear and actually argued consistently through the whole paper.

 9. Thou shalt make copious but judicious use of quotations from and citations of class materials.

 As part of your revision, and then (again) as part of your final editing, you must make sure that you do not make any sub-arguments without at least pointing to some assigned material from the class.

 10. Thou shalt have at least one trusted confidant read thy work critically before thou shouldst submit it to thy grader.